 A wise man once said that cities are great until you have to drive in them.
 Actually, we made that up, but we think the sentiment rings true.
 There’s always stuff going on in the city, and unfortunately that includes a lot of potential driving hazards.
 So unless your city’s got such amazing public transportation that you never have to get behind the wheel, you’ll want to check out our top 5 ways to stay safe on those mean urban streets.

-If you’ve got a navigation system with turn-by-turn directions, congratulations―you’re special.
-Most cars still lack GPS, and no, your smartphone is not an adequate substitute, let alone a legal one.
 To deal with all the distractions of city driving, you should have a pretty good idea of where you’re going before get there.
-So make sure you look at a map first to get your bearings, and consider writing out a list of important turns and landmarks that you can consult when you’re stopped at red lights, or in case you lose your way.
+So make sure you check your map or GPS system first to get your bearings, and consider writing out a list of important turns and landmarks that you can consult when you’re stopped at red lights, or in case you lose your way.

 Cities are full of multilane thoroughfares that can get downright chaotic.
 Buses stop suddenly and then barge their way back into the flow, taxis swerve past like they’re in a demolition derby, and driver skill levels vary widely.
 You can’t control what the vehicles around you are doing, but you can keep tabs on them by constantly checking your mirrors and monitoring your entire field of vision.
 After all, you never know when you’ll have to make a sudden move of your own.